ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 the message to be invalid; see {{Section 5.1 of HTTP}} for a definition of what is valid and {{invalid}} for handling of invalid messages.

-In addition, values from the ASCII uppercase range (0x41-0x5a inclusive) MUST be translated to lowercase values (0x61-0x7a) when generating or forwarding messages.
-A recipient MUST treat a message containing field names with bytes in the range 0x41-0x5a as invalid; see {{invalid}}.
+Field names and values MUST be constructed and validated according to the rules of {{Section 8.2.1 of H2}}.
+A recipient MUST treat a message that HTTP/2 regards as malformed by these rules as invalid; see {{invalid}}.

-For field values, byte values that are not permitted in an HTTP field value cause the message to be invalid; see {{Section 5.5 of HTTP}} for a definition of valid values.

 The same field name can be repeated in multiple field lines; see {{Section 5.2 of HTTP}} for the semantics of repeated field names and rules for combining